Kerstin (horse): Later career

 The mare began her next campaign by finishing second at Ayr Racecourse before running in the Anthony Marshall Chase at Kelso Racecourse in October in which she finished second to Brown Nugget under a weight of 175 pounds.
 She was then beaten a short head by the six-year-old Taxidermist in the Hennessy Gold Cup at Newbury.
 Her subsequent training was interrupted by what was described as an "infected foot".
 Kerstin recovered to make her third appearance in the Gold Cup in March 1959 but finished unplaced behind Roddy Owen.
 Later that month she carried top weight of 168 pounds in the 1959 Grand National but fell at Becher's Brook on the second circuit.
 On her final start of the season she finished behind Done Up and Mandarin in the Whitbread Gold Cup.

 Kerstin returned to form in November 1959: carrying 164 pounds she won the Hennessy Gold Cup, holding off a strong finish from Brunel II.
 In the history of the race only Mill House, Arkle, Burrough Hill Lad and Denman have carried more weight to victory.
-In December she won again, defeating a strong field including Roddy Owenn, Done Up and Oxo in the Imperial Leather Chase at Manchester Racecourse.
+In December she won again, defeating a strong field including Roddy Owen, Done Up and Oxo in the Imperial Leather Chase at Manchester Racecourse.
 She made a final attempt at the Gold Cup in March, but after leading for most of the way she tired in the closing stages and fell at the last.
 She was entered in the 1960 Grand National but did not run in the race after she was allotted a weight of 172 pounds.